How to make your own real wooden backdrop

 I have a long pole already attached to the wall in our studio, under the mounted backdrop system.
 This serves a double purpose - to store rolled backdrops neatly behind and also to clip the beanbag fabric on to when posing.
 Well, now it has a 3rd purpose - to hold my wooden backdrop safely in place!

 *This lightweight metal pole is held safely in place with 2 very strong metal hooks drilled deep into the wall and sealed for extra measure.
-These were installed by a pro - please make sure your pole is safe if you go for the same setup.
+These were installed by a professional - please make sure your pole is safe if you go for the same setup.
+The wood is light weight, but can still fall forward if not sat safely behind a pole.

 Here you can see a quick snap of the wood set up and then reversed, behind the wall pole:

-I then laid down an excellent Non-Slip floor mat from IKEA £1.99 total bargain!
-On top of this, I placed the floorboards.
+I use an excellent Non-Slip floor mat from IKEA £1.99 beneath the wood on the floor.
+On top of this, I place the floorboards.
 Even with me jumping and skidding they don't budge with the mat down.
 Win.
 Here it is below:

 So now I can simply flip the boards over to go from White to Brown and back again!